 Members

 The Lions collect used eyeglasses and used hearing aides that are refurbished and donated to those in need around the world.
-Some clubs also collect durable medical equipment such as wheel chairs, walkers and hospital beds for loan to people in their community.
+Some clubs, including Medford Lakes, Gloucester City and Laurel Springs, also collect durable medical equipment such as wheel chairs, walkers and hospital beds for loan to people in their community.
 Please click on the Contact Us link to locate a club nearby who can accept your donated items.
-Clubs that collect and store medical equipment and may be able to provide an item if you are in need: Laurel Springs and Gloucester City.

 District Projects

 Individual clubs within District 16-L support a wide variety of programs and projects.
-Collectively, all the clubs in the district are encouraged to support the New Jersey Lions Approved Projects, and these local District 16-L Projects:
+Collectively, all the clubs in the district are encouraged to support the New Jersey Lions Approved Projects, and these local District 16-L Projects listed below:

 BESTWORK INDUSTRIES FOR THE BLIND, INC